youshuo2008/medical-appointment-analysis/README.md

 ### Date created
 This project and README file were created on 08/06/2019.

 ### Project Title
+Medical appointment No-shows analysis

 ### Project Description
 This project is part of my Udacity's Nanodegree: